 A VISIT WITH THE MASTER ARTISANS

-In February of 2020 I had the honor of visiting the workshop of a master leheriya artisan.
+I have had the honor of visiting the workshop of master leheriya artisans in Jaipur, India twice in the last several years.
+First in February of 2020 and again in September of 2022.
 Mr Neelgar’s family has been practicing the Rajasthani craft of leheriya for four generations.

 The term leheria (or leheriya) comes from the Rajasthani word for wave.
 This describes the visually rippled pattern created by tightly rolling the fabric and tying at intervals to resist the dye.
 The technique is applied to both cotton and silks.
 In India it has long been a popular choice for pagari (turbans) and women’s sarees, stoles and other fashions.